riteshmehrotra/BDDdemo/readme.md

 Relevant configurations are listed in pom.xml file

+Stories are written under resources/stories directory and relevant tests are steps directory under test

-Run the tests using below command
+Tests could be run using below command

 mvn clean verify